 PFAS can be successfully filtered out of water, but the chemicals themselves remain.
 So, how do we get rid of them?

 It is this dilemma that inspired the PFAS Annihilators.
 These students met through Monica Barsever, a former laser and fiber-optics engineer who now works as a STEM specialist at the nonprofit Institute for Educational Advancement.
-Barsever connected the students with the Solar Energy Activity Lab (SEAL) program, which is led by Harry Gray, the Arnold O. Beckman Professor of Chemistry and founding director of the Beckman Institute.
+Barsever connected the students with the Solar Energy Activity Lab (SEAL) program, founded by Harry Gray, the Arnold O. Beckman Professor of Chemistry and founding director of the Beckman Institute, and now run by Caltech's Center for Teaching, Learning, & Outreach (CTLO).
 Through this program, these students spent the 2023–2024 academic year working with Caltech graduate students and postdocs.

 With Barsever's encouragement, they formed the PFAS Annihilators team during the spring semester to enter the 2024 iGEM (International Genetically Engineered Machine) competition, an international synthetic biology event that brings together high school, undergraduate, and graduate students to "apply engineering principles to biological systems, enabling the development of biotechnologies that work in harmony with nature and tackle global challenges," according to the iGEM website.
-Alec Lourenço, a graduate student in biochemistry and molecular biophysics who had mentored them in the SEAL program, worked with the students during summer 2024 as they prepared for the iGEM competition.
+Alec Lourenço, a graduate student in biochemistry and molecular biophysics who had mentored the students in the SEAL program continued to work with them during summer 2024 as they prepared for the iGEM competition.

-According to Lourenço, who participated in the iGEM competition himself as a high school student at La Cañada High School, iGEM is a wonderful opportunity for students "to do independent work and learn firsthand what scientific research looks like."
+According to Lourenço, who participated in Caltech's CTLO programs and the iGEM competition when he was a high school student at La Cañada High School, iGEM is a wonderful opportunity for students "to do independent work and learn firsthand what scientific research looks like."

 Once the team came together, the students, together with Barsever and Lourenço, began brainstorming to settle on a project idea for their summer research.
 "Whatever problem the students take on, they have to pursue a synthetic biology-based solution to participate in the iGEM competition," Lourenço explains, "So, we went through a few iterations of problems in the world that might be solved through genetic engineering."